-Auditor Overall Determination: Meets Standard Auditor Discussion The agency and facility protect all residents and staff, or any cooperating individual who reports sexual abuse or sexual harassment or cooperates with sexual abuse or sexual harassment investigations, from retaliation by other residents or staff.
-The Standard describes minimum practices to protect against retaliation.
-Analysis: Evidence used to determine compliance with this Standard includes: (1) Interviews with each of the following: the Agency Head, the Superintendent, staff responsible for retaliation monitoring, residents in Isolation, and residents who report sexual abuse.
-(2) Agency policy (I-A-10.0 Preventing Youth Sexual Abuse, pg.
+115.367 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion The Standard requires the agency and facility to protect all residents and staff, or any cooperating individual who reports sexual abuse or sexual harassment, or who cooperates with sexual abuse or sexual harassment investigations, from retaliation by other residents or staff.
+The Standard describes minimum practices to provide protection against retaliation.
+Analysis: Evidence used to determine compliance with this Standard includes: (1) Interviews with each of the following: the Agency Head, the Superintendent, staff responsible for retaliation monitoring, and residents who reported sexual abuse at another agency facility.
+(2) Agency policy (and related training) protecting all residents and staff who report sexual abuse or sexual harassment, or who cooperate with sexual abuse or sexual harassment investigations, from retaliation by other residents or staff, including policies on the monitoring of residents and staff following a report, and the Agency response to suspected retaliation from another agency facility.
+(3) Documentation of monitoring efforts at another agency facility.
+I-A-10.0, Preventing Youth Sexual Abuse (pg.
 10, IV.F.2.; pg.
-12, H; Staff Monitoring Process document; and FAC I-A-10.0 Monitoring retaliation of youth) protecting all residents and staff who report sexual abuse or sexual harassment investigations, from retaliation by other residents or staff, including policies on the monitoring of residents and staff following a report and the Agency response to suspected retaliation.
-(3) Documentation of monitoring efforts, including retaliation monitoring of staff and youth.
+12, H).
+Staff Monitoring Process document.
+FAC I-A-10.0, Monitoring retaliation of youth.
+Samples of staff retaliation monitoring.
+Samples of youth retaliation monitoring.
+A triangulation of evidence verifies that the OYA and Camp Tillamook comply with this Standard.

-115.368 Post-allegation protective custody Auditor Overall Determination: Meets Standard Auditor Discussion

-The Standard requires that, "Any use of segregated housing to protect a resident who is alleged to have suffered sexual abuse shall be subject to the requirements of § 115.342."

-Analysis: Evidence used to determine compliance with this Standard includes: (1) Interviews with each of the following: the Superintendent; staff who supervise residents in Isolation for any reason; medical staff; mental health staff; and any residents in Isolation specifically related to the risk of sexual victimization/who allege to have suffered sexual abuse.
-(2) Facility policy that residents who allege to have suffered sexual abuse may only be placed in Isolation as a last resort, only if less restrictive measures are inadequate to keep them and other residents safe, and only until an alternative means of keeping all residents safe can be arranged.
-(3) Documentation of monitoring.
-(4) Records for the length of placement of residents who allege to have suffered sexual abuse who have been in Isolation during the past 12 months.
-Isolation for those who allege sexual abuse does not meet OYA's threshold for use of Isolation.
-See OYA policy II-B-1.2 Use of Time-out, Room-lock Other, Isolation, and Safety Programs in OYA Facilities; pg.
-6, IV.E.1.
-Youth who allege to have suffered sexual abuse may not be placed in Isolation.
-However, youth who are placed in Isolation for other reasons do have access to the listed activities and services, and they also have their placement reviewed.
+Auditor Overall Determination: Meets Standard Auditor Discussion The Standard requires that "Any use of segregated housing to protect a resident who is alleged to have suffered sexual abuse shall be subject to the requirements of § 115.342."
+Analysis: Evidence used to determine compliance with this Standard includes: (1) Interviews with each of the following: the Superintendent; staff who supervise residents; medical staff; mental health staff; and residents at the facility long enough to be familiar with the facility's responses to rule violations and incidents.
+(2) OYA policy that residents who allege to have suffered sexual abuse may only be placed in Isolation as a last resort, only if less restrictive measures are inadequate to keep them and other residents safe, and only until an alternative means of keeping all residents safe can be arranged.
+(3) Records showing that no residents were isolated for sexual safety during the past 12 months and documentation that Isolation for those who allege sexual abuse does not meet OYA's threshold for use of Isolation.
+See OYA policy II-B-1.2, Use of Time-out, Room-lock Other, Isolation, and Safety Programs in OYA Facilities (pg.
+6, IV.E.1; pg.
+10; IV.G).
+A triangulation of evidence verifies full compliance with this Standard.